-Rafael Fonseca, MD, is the Getz Family Professor of Cancer, Professor of Medicine, Interim Executive Director for the Mayo Clinic Cancer Center, Director for Innovation and Transformational Relationships, and a consultant in the Division of Hematology/Oncology at the Mayo Clinic in Arizona.
-Starting in February 2021 he will be a member of the Mayo Clinic Board of Governors and Board of Trustees.
+Rafael Fonseca, MD, is the Getz Family Professor of Cancer, Professor of Medicine, Chief Innovation Officer, and a consultant in the Division of Hematology/Oncology at the Mayo Clinic in Arizona.
+He is a member of the Mayo Clinic Board of Governors and Board of Trustees.
 He earned his MD at Universidad Anahuac, Mexico.
 He completed a residency in internal medicine at the University of Miami, FL, and a fellowship in hematology and medical oncology at Mayo Graduate School of Medicine, Rochester, MN.
-He was named a clinical investigator for the Damon Runyon Cancer Research Fund.
+He was named a Clinical Investigator for the Damon Runyon Cancer Research Fund.
 He is a visiting healthcare fellow at the Goldwater Institute.

-Dr. Francesca Gay is Associate Professor in the University of Torino, Department of Molecular Biotechnology and Health Sciences, and works as hematologist at the Myeloma Unit, Division of Hematology 1, and SSD Clinical trials in onco-ematology and multiple myeloma, Azienda Ospedaliero-Universitaria Città della Salute e della Scienza di Torino, Italy.
+Dr. Francesca Gay is Associate Professor in the University of Torino, Department of Molecular Biotechnology and Health Sciences, and works as hematologist at the Division of Hematology 1, and SSD Clinical trials in onco-ematology and multiple myeloma, Azienda Ospedaliero-Universitaria Città della Salute e della Scienza di Torino, Italy.
 She completed her medical degree in 2004 and her fellowship in hematology in 2008 at the University of Torino, Italy.
 She obtained her PhD in Medicine and Experimental Therapy in 2014.

 Dr. Gay’s main research focuses on the diagnosis and the clinical and experimental treatment of patients with multiple myeloma and associated disorders, particularly of newly diagnosed patients eligible for autologous stem-cell transplantation.
 Her interests also include the use of new biological molecules, monoclonal antibodies, immunotherapeutic agents, CAR T Cells and stem-cell transplantation techniques.

-She is a member of IMS, EMN, SIE, EHA and ASH.
-She is author and co-author of more than 90 papers published in peer reviewed journals, as well as reviewer for several journals including Lancet, Leukemia, Lancet Oncology, Lancet Hematology, and Haematologica.
+She is author and co-author of more than 100 papers published in peer reviewed journals, as well as reviewer for several journals including Lancet, Leukemia, Lancet Oncology, Lancet Hematology, Blood Cancer Journal and Haematologica.
 In 2019 she has been awarded the Bart Barlogie Young Investigator Award by the International Myeloma Society and in 2022 of the CoMy woman in multiple myeloma achievement award.

-Her laboratory and clinical studies thus focus on identifying and developing effective therapeutic interventions for precursor conditions of myeloma (Monoclonal Gammopathy of Undetermined Significance and Smoldering Multiple Myeloma, MGUS and SMM).
-This can only be achieved by defining genomic and epigenomic markers that are associated with disease progression, microenvironmental changes that affect tumor progression to myeloma, and mechanisms of immune evasion in disease progression.
-The focus of her research is to identify novel biomarkers of disease progression and help develop potentially curative therapies in the pre-malignant phase that exploit the immune microenvironment in the bone marrow.
-She developed a large, patient-empowering observational study for these precursor conditions (the PCROWD study) and recruited over 3,000 patients,.
-She is also the PI of the first screening study for multiple myeloma in the US, the PROMISE study.
-This study is currently screening 30,000 individuals at high risk of developing myeloma, including those of African-American descent or those with first-degree relatives with myeloma.
+Her research focuses on identifying and developing effective therapeutic interventions for precursor conditions of myeloma (Monoclonal Gammopathy of Undetermined Significance and Smoldering Multiple Myeloma, MGUS and SMM).
+The focus of her research is to identify novel biomarkers of disease progression and develop potentially curative therapies in the pre-malignant phase that exploit the immune microenvironment in the bone marrow.
+She developed a large, patient-empowering observational study for these precursor conditions, the PCROWD study.
+She is also the PI of the first screening study for multiple myeloma in the US, the PROMISE study, which is currently screening 30,000 high-risk individuals, including those of African descent or with a family history of blood cancer.

-He was member of the Scientific Advisory Board for the Multiple Myeloma Research Foundation and the International Myeloma Foundation.
-His areas of research interest concern the therapy of acute myeloid leukemia and for the last thirty years Multiple Myeloma.
-He received the 2005 Waldenström Award, the 2009 Robert Kyle Award and the 2018 HJ Khoury IACH award for his scientific contribution in the field of Multiple Myeloma.
+His major research interest has been Multiple Myeloma and he received the 2005 Waldenström Award, the 2009 Robert Kyle Award and the HJ Khoury IACH award for his scientific contribution in the field of Multiple Myeloma.
 Professor Harousseau has contributed to more than 550 peer-reviewed publications.